Why You Should Protect Your Small Business With a Trademark

 Let’s start with the basics: Have you ever thought about trademarking your business?
 Perhaps you simply thought that your small business isn’t quite the size to warrant such a thing.
 However, if you truly believe in your business and what makes you unique within your industry then there’s likely a potential competitor out there ready to steal your thunder.

 Let’s face it, you have likely spent countless hours designing your products, logo, and the overall identity of your business.
 Therefore, you don't want someone to come along and simply take all this hard work out from under you.
+And the longer you build a brand without protecting it, the messier that problem can become later.

 But what exactly is a trademark and how can it protect your business?